CrystalWang1225/ECE-467-Natural-Language-Processing/Text_Categorization/README.md

 ##### Yuecen Wang

 #### Introduction
 This is the text categorization project using Na&#x00EF;ve Bayes approach based on Bayes' Theorem.
 In this project, I have read and then stored the test and training file into list in python for tokenizing training and test files.
-Psuedo-count smoothing is used here.
+Laplace smoothing is used here.
 I experienced with POS tagging, lemmatization, case sensitivity, stop lists.
 For my program, stop lists has made a significant difference.
-POS tagging actually made my program worse in terms of the overall accuracy.
-In the end, I chose to use all lower cases, lemmatization, and a stop list for the final system.
+Stemmer actually made my program worse in terms of the overall accuracy.
+However, POS tagging has made the binary corpus a much better accuracy.
+After POS tagging, only nouns and verbs are kept.
+In the end, I chose to use all lower cases, lemmatization, POS Tagging if its a binary set, and a stop list for the final system.

 #### Usage
 ```